 Book review – Bodysnatchers by Suzie Lennox (2016).
 Digging up the untold stories of Britain’s Resurrection Men

-This was my Christmas read, and one of the most enjoyable non fiction books I’ve read for some time.
-A bit surprising given the subject matter; corpses, the desecration of graves and dissection of cadavers in Georgian Britain.
+This was my Christmas read, and one of the most enjoyable non-fiction books I’ve read for some time.
+A bit surprising given the subject matter; corpses, the desecration of graves and dissection of cadavers in Georgian era Britain.

-At just 118 pages (plus admirable appendices) it’s a short book, but perhaps long enough as it is written so concisely.
-I think the reward for me was deep emersion into an entirely alien world; reading about the Who, What, When, Where, Why, and How of “bodysnatching”.
+At 118 pages (plus admirable appendices) it’s a short book, but long enough as it is written so concisely.
+The reward for me was deep emersion in an entirely alien world; reading about the Who, What, When, Where, Why, and How of “bodysnatching”.
 There is enough technical detail here for the reader to establish a modern “sack ’em up” business – or set a novel in the 1700s.
 We are led convincingly through the origins, modus operandi, preventative efforts and the punishments, surrounding this unsavoury crime.